UCSD-ECEMAE-148/spring-2023-final-project-team-3/final-report.md

 $throttle = S*e^{-(w-1)}$
 </p>

 where S is the gain [0 1] that defines the steering range.
+S = 0.1 is used.

 ## Hand Gesture-Locked Box
 This component is controlled by a separate microcontroller: a Raspberry Pi.
 The script uses DepthAI to recognize a particular hand gesture.
 Upon recognizing the correct gesture, a servo motor is activated to open the box.
 The user may then retrieve their prize.